 "I'm impressed with the people from Chicago.
 Hollywood is hype, New York is talk, Chicago is work." - Michael Douglas

 Theater is also plentiful in Chicago.
 The city boasts nearly three hundred troupes and also is home to world-class improvisational comedy, including Second City, which got its start forty years ago right here at the University.
-Chicago is home to the Steppenwolf and Goodman Theaters, and to the Elizabethan-style Shakespeare Theater at Navy Pier.
+Chicago is home to the Steppenwolf and Goodman theaters, and to the Elizabethan-style Shakespeare Theater at Navy Pier.
 The Court Theatre is a professional theater company right here on the University's campus.
-Big musicals play at large auditorium theaters downtown and intimate, often locally written plays are performed in spaces all over town.
+Big musicals play at large auditorium theaters downtown, and intimate plays, often locally written, are performed in spaces all over town.